FreeTDS/freetds/README.md

 Documentation
 =============

-A User Guide, in xml and html form, is included in this distribution.
+A User Guide, in XML and HTML form, is included in this distribution.
 Also included is a reference manual, generated in HTML with Doxygen.
 "make install" installs the HTML documentation, by default to /usr/local/share/doc/freetds-<version>.